-I have recently started keeping bees.
-As I had never kept bees before (if you count out the wild bees we had in the garden when I were a kid), I contacted the local local beekeeping association, Fredericia Biavlerforening, and received a very friendly welcome.
-A beginner will get practical help and advice from experienced beekepers almost every step on the way.
+I started keeping bees in 1999.
+As I had never kept bees before (unless you count in the "feral" bees we had in the garden when I was a kid), I contacted the local local beekeeping association branch, Fredericia Biavlerforening, where I received a very friendly welcome.
+There a beginner will get practical help and advice from experienced beekepers almost every step on the way.
 From spring to autumn there is a meeting every second week at the local school apiary, where beginners can learn the do's and don't's of beekeeping.
 They will even provide beginners with their first bees.

-At first, I had the bees in my garden, but when I reached three hives, I started looking for other places to put my bees.
+At first, I had the bees in my garden, but when I reached three hives with bees, I started looking for other places to place my hives.
 Not because the bees were troublesome, but because they had trouble collecting enough food for themselves.
 In the process, I spotted some empty hives and contacted the owner, who sold them to me cheap.
 I also took over the sites.
-Before that, I had managed to secure several other sites, so now I have ten+ good sites for future apiaries, four families and more than twenty empty hives that I'm in the process of restoring.
+Before that, I had already managed to secure several other sites, so I soon had ten+ good sites for future apiaries, four hives with bees and more than twenty empty hives that I was in the process of restoring.
+I enjoyed myself thouroughly.

-My beekeeping has evolved in great leaps, which is a thing I'd generally advice against, if you don't want to overextend yourself or your economy.
+As you can see, my beekeeping initially evolved in great leaps, which is a thing I'd generally advice against, as you don't want to overextend neither yourself nor your economy.
 The stories about new beekeepers that overextend and burn themselves out in a few seasons are plenty.
-In my case, I have teamed up with a local longtime beekeeper who supplies the experience, while I supply the zest and ideas.
-So far, I have joined what you could call the Danish queen breeders association and have also managed to become officially approved as an importer of bee queens and beekeeping equipment (http://email@example.com).
-I'm also serve on the board of the local beekeeper association.
+In my case, I teamed up with a local longtime beekeeper who supplied the experience, while I supplied the zest and ideas.

-I must say that I thoroughly enjoy keeping bees.
-It gives me great satisfaction and I really relax when working with them.
+That was then.
+Now I'm content with just managing my own beea and experimenting with various hive types and management practices.
+I thoroughly enjoy keeping bees.
+It gives me great satisfaction and I really relax when I'm working a hive.

 When I tell people about my interest in bees, the most common reaction is to ask me whatever makes me want to do such a wierd thing - bees sting, don't they ?
 This question often stems from ignorance, as a surprising number of people cannot tell a bee from a yellowjacket (wasp).